ShinySaana/pokemon-showdown-docker/README.md

 # The nginx container expects what `certbot` produces.
 # TODO: Allow `export`-ing the path to the certificates.

+# Copy `./config/stack/config.example.yml` to `./config/stack/config.yml`.
+# Fill some values with your specific needs.

-# Copy the examples config from the images to the host
+# Generate config files from
-# TODO: Absolutely not implemented for now
+# Currently a work in progress
-./bin/psim-dc all base-config
+./bin/psim-dc all generate-config

 # Fill in the config for each service (by default, in `./services/config`).
 # I know that this is just step 2 of drawing an owl.
-I'll get to that eventually.
+I'm getting to that.

 # Start a new Pokemon Showdown stack
 ./bin/psim-dc all up -d